An eCommerce business doesn’t want a subpar website, email marketing campaign, or app.

 - Click-Throughs: What does your overall click-through rate look like for the effort your team is putting into ads?

 - Learn More: Shoppers may not be ready to jump into a purchase just yet.
 Are you giving them the chance to learn more about your brand and the product?
 Spotify has the right idea by including a Learn More button as part of their CTA.
 This especially works well since they are a subscription service where customers want to learn about the terms and conditions of the contract.

 Your products may not have the visibility you think they do.
+In some cases, something as small as changing the location of a product description will help improve visibility.
 If your eCommerce store is overloaded with copy then your products aren’t being seen.
 Test where products are currently and then compare them to the outcome of other placements.